What is Supplemental Insurance?

 Types of Supplemental Health Insurance Plans

-- Scheduled indemnity plan with three levels of coverage that determine the actual amount paid to insured employees
+- Scheduled indemnity plan with four levels of coverage available that determine the actual amount paid to insured employees

 - Simple four-tier rate structure with 24-hour or off-the-job plan design options

-- Wellness riders supporting a comprehensive list of eligible screenings and preventive procedures including smoking cessation and weight-loss programs as well as annual physicals
+- Optional Wellness Rider that provides a benefit for the completion of any of a comprehensive list of eligible screenings and preventive procedures including smoking cessation and weight-loss programs as well as annual physicals

 - Chiropractic visits can be a covered benefit depending on the plan schedule selected